The .NET Framework Setup Removal & Cleanup Utility

 There are a couple of very important caveats that you should review before using this tool to remove any version of the .NET Framework from your system:

-This tool is designed as a last resort for cases where install, uninstall, repair or patch installation did not succeed for unusual reasons.
+This tool is designed as a last resort for cases where install, uninstall, repair, or patch installation did not succeed for unusual reasons.
 It is not a substitute for the standard uninstall procedure.
-You should try the steps listed in this blog post before using this cleanup tool.

 This cleanup tool will delete shared files and registry keys used by other versions of the .NET Framework.
-If you run the cleanup tool, you will need to perform a repair/re-install for all other versions of the .NET Framework that are on your computer or they will not work correctly afterwards.
+If you run the cleanup tool, you will need to perform a repair/reinstall for all other versions of the .NET Framework that are on your computer or they will not work correctly afterward.

 I’m sorry, but I cannot more strongly recommend that no version of the .NET framework ever be removed from any Windows machine.